Ajax23/PoreMS/docsrc/workflow.rst

 .. note::

-  Parametrization has to be carried out by the user.
+  Parametrization must be carried out by the user.
 Topology generation should be performed for both a singular binding site and a geminal binding site.